 Scroll down to peruse our posts on the museums.
 There are several pages, just click on the page number at the bottom or an excerpt to view more information on the museum of interest.

 The International Wildlife Museum located west of downtown Tucson on Gates Pass Road is definitely on our list of recommended “Things To Do With Kids In Tucson”.
 Particularly on a hot summer day.
-And if you have a Book of Fun, you can get a “two for one” admission price.
-Bring your imagination and expect to be wowed!
-Visit here for more ideas of Things to do with Kids.
-To learn about more worthwhile museums … Continue reading
+The International Wildlife Museum, IWM, is focused on conservation, discovery and education.
+They offer events to kids of all ages, learn archery, fishing, pellet rifles and more.
+And if you have a Book of Fun, you can get a “two for one” … Continue reading

 This is Part One, of three videos surrounding the Mission Tumacacori National Historical Park.
 Anita, The Park Ranger introduces the community around Mission Tumacacori, founded in 1691 by Father Francisco Kino.Continue reading